i2cy/i2cy/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Python projects
-- 🌱 I’m currently a student of CDUT
+- 🌱 I’m currently studying in CDUT, majored in Electrical Engineering and Automation
 - 📫 How to reach me:
   1. email: i2cy@outlook.com
   2. QQ: 2226997440
-- ⚡ Fun fact: I like ponies, and every interesting technology.
+- ⚡ Fun fact: got a little bit of workaholic

 <table>
   <tr>